 Portfolio Online for Respiratory Therapists (PORTfolioOM)

 The PORTfolio is a professional development tool used to capture ongoing professional learning by all CRTO Members on an on-going basis.
-Members sign a declaration annually stating that they are participating in the CRTO’s Professional Development Program by engaging in continues quality improvement activities and regularly recording these activities in their PORTfolio.
+Members acknowledge annually that they are participating in the CRTO’s Professional Development Program by engaging in ongoing professional development activities and regularly recording these activities in their PORTfolio.

 PORTfolio Review Year

-Beginning in 2018, all Members will be assigned a Review Year, which will initially be based on if and when they have been randomly selected since 2004.
+All General, Limited and Graduate Members are assigned a Review Year after the completion of Launch RT (if required).
 This Review Year will dictate when each Member’s PORTfolio is due to be submitted.
-Once the Member’s PORTfolio has been submitted and assessed by the CRTO, the Member will be assigned their next Review Year.
+Once the Member’s PORTfolio has been submitted and assessed, the Member will be assigned their next Review Year.

-You can access the new PORTfolio is the same place as before – in the Member Login portion of the CRTO website under Professional Development.
-Once you login, you will see that the PORTfolio has been redesigned, but it still consists of the same 3 sections (Self-Assessment, Learning Log & Learning Goal).
+You can access the new PORTfolio in the Member Login section of the CRTO website under Professional Development.
+Once you login, you will see the PORTfolio has been redesigned and consists of three sections (Self-Assessment, Learning Log & Learning Goal).
 If you want to view your past PORTfolios, simply go to the Archives tab on the right-hand side.
-Please note that this link to the old PORTfolio platform will only be available until December 2018, so be sure to download (to print or PDF) any information you want to keep for your own records.

-To successfully submit your PORTfolio, you will need to complete all 3 steps, which are:
+To successfully submit your PORTfolio, you will need to complete all three steps:

-- Step 1 – Complete your Self-Assessment.
-This will result in the creation of potential Learning Goal(s) for you to pursue over the next five (5) years.
+Step 1 – Complete your Self-Assessment.
+This will result in the creation of potential Learning Goal(s) for you to pursue.

 All the information necessary to complete and submit your PORTfolio is included on the platform.
 You can also find additional information by following this link.